Appdynamics/ConfigMyApp-docs/docs/README.md

 To use your company's logo and background images, use the following steps:

 1. Create a folder called `branding`, add both images into the folder.
-2. In the `env.list` file, add <br>
+2. In the `env.list` file, add:

 ```
 CMA_USE_BRANDING=true
 CMA_BACKGROUND_NAME=<bg_image_name>.<file-extension>
 CMA_LOGO_NAME=<logo_image_name>.<file-extension>

 ```
 Note: Do not use qoutes in the environment variable values, and it's best to no use spaces in the file name.
 3. Mount the `branding` volume in docker run.
 The docker run command should be executed from the `branding` folder on your host.

  ```